prakharsr/audiobook-creator/README.md

    <details>
    <summary>Quickest Start (docker run)</summary>

-   - Make sure your .env is configured correctly and your LLM and Kokoro FastAPI are running.
+   - Make sure your .env is configured correctly and your LLM and TTS engine (Kokoro/Orpheus) are running.
 In the same folder where .env is present, run the below command
    - Choose between the types of inference:

       For CUDA based GPU inference (Apple Silicon GPUs currently not supported, use CPU based inference instead)